purusachdeva/Text-Classification-Topsis/README.md

 ### Input Data

-The Python script reads a CSV file named "model_metrics.csv" containing a decision matrix.
-The columns of this matrix represent different criteria, such as Accuracy, Training Time, and Model Size, for various models.
+A decision matrix named "model_metrics.csv" is read by the Python script.
+This matrix's columns correspond to numerous model-specific characteristics, including Accuracy, Training Time, and Model Size.

 #### Models Used in the Analysis